 A Surrey Childhood by Muriel Neal

 Henry Morgan.
 Purley Newsagent.
 Purley Pioneer by Jean Hain who interviewed Olive Himsley, Henry Morgan’s youngest daughter, at age 91.
+(Olive Himsley survived another 13 years, dying on 6th September 2019 just five weeks short of her 105th birthday).

 A Celebration of the Bourne.
 [PDF] This popular publication is now out of print.
 A discussion and elaboration of its contents appears elsewhere on this website.